fluxtah/ask/README.md

 ```
 $ @koder generate me a ktor project
 ```

+Additional assistant can be installed via plugins deployed as fat jars to the `{USER_HOME}/.ask/plugins` directory, once deployed, the plugin assistants can be installed using the `/assistant-install <assistant-id>` command.

 ### Interacting with Assistants
 OpenAI Assistants have a few concepts that you should be aware of:-